 - Check out the ticket view Zendesk automatically creates for you.
 You can use this view to organize and manage your proactive tickets.
 You can customize this ticket view to fit your needs.
 See Using views to manage workflows for setup help.

 - To report on your proactive ticket campaign, you can use the unique tag that was created for your proactive ticket campaign.
 You'll need to use Insights to create custom reports based off of this tag.
-See Using Insights (Professional and Enterprise) for more information.
+See Using Insights for more information.

 Version 2.2.1 - 2021-01-25

 - Added a more specific error message when the agent doesn't have the correct permissions to run a campaign and create the tickets